 You can also order the Roasted Garlic and Chicken and the Cedar Plank Salmon gluten-free.

-You’ll just want to refer to the gluten-free menu at CPK, and let your server know you cannot eat gluten, before ordering.
+You’ll just want to refer to the gluten-free menu at California Pizza Kitchen, and let your server know you cannot eat gluten, before ordering.
 Some dishes do require changes in order for them to be gluten-free compliant.

 Now About that Nima Sensor

 A Nima Sensor is a portable device you can use to test your food for gluten.
 Simply put a small pea-sized amount of food into the test capsule, turn on your Nima Sensor, and wait 2-3 minutes for the result.
 Nima will tell you if your dish contains gluten – or not – and give you the information you need to decide how to proceed.

 As you can see, you cannot trust restaurants to get it right even if they claim to know what they’re doing.
 There is turnover in staff, and a new person in the kitchen can turn into a nightmare for you!

 This is unfortunate, but true.

-This is why you must ALWAYS allow Nima to take the first bite (and never become complacent).
+This is why you must allow Nima to take the first bite (and never become complacent).
 Nima can help you assess whether or not your dish is safe to eat.
 Nima is not perfect (you can read about its limitations here), but it works hard for me, giving me the information I need to make a more educated choice in what I’m about to eat.